pshamus/PSKeystore/README.md

-# Keystore
+# Introduction
-A simple, file-based secret/credential storage solution to assist with automation when using PowerShell scripts/modules.
+Keystore is a simple, file-based secret/credential storage solution to assist with automation when using PowerShell scripts/modules.

+## Requirements
+- Windows PowerShell 5.0 or later.
+PowerShell Core is not supported at this time.

 ## Dependencies
-The Keystore module is dependent on the [Configuration module by Joel Bennett](https://github.com/PoshCode/Configuration).
+- [Configuration](https://github.com/PoshCode/Configuration) module by Joel Bennett.
 It can be installed from the PowerShell Gallery by running `Install-Module -Name Configuration -RequiredVersion 1.3.0 -Force`.

 # Getting Started
 The basic components of the Keystore module are Access Groups, Stores, and Items.